akeneo/pim-docs/cookbook/custom_entity/index.rst

 How to Create a Custom Entity
 =============================

-Why Create a Custom Entity ?
+Why Create a Custom Entity?
 ----------------------------

 In some cases, you may need to manage different entities than the one natively